zikenet/hackerrank/README.md

-This is a hackerrank 30 day of code challenges using python 2
+This is a hackerrank challenge solutions